-Finally, many municipalities want to reduce traffic growth by promoting car sharing through apps and reserved parking spaces for share cars, etc..
-Additionally, some municipalities want to carry out measures to limit the driving requirement for heavy transport, such as strategically locating distribution centres.
+Finally, many municipalities want to reduce traffic growth by promoting car sharing through apps and reserved parking spaces for share cars, etc. Additionally, some municipalities want to carry out measures to limit the driving requirement for heavy transport, such as strategically locating distribution centres.

 Initiatives in the agriculture and land-use sector Share of municipalities focussing on the initiative

-Afforestation 81%
+Afforestation 78%

-Set-aside of carbon-rich soils 72%
+Set-aside of carbon-rich soils 70%

-Climate action plan or climate collaboration for agriculture 51%
+Climate action plan or climate collaboration for agriculture 43%

-Gasification of livestock manure or use hereof 42%
+Gasification of livestock manure or use hereof 40%

-Biochar / pyrolysis 36%
+Biochar / pyrolysis 30%

-Improved livestock housing system technology, rapid flushing of livestock manure 33%
+Improved livestock housing system technology, rapid flushing of livestock manure 29%

-Climate and nature restoration 28%
+Climate and nature restoration 25%

-Improved feed technology 25%
+Improved feed technology 24%

-Eelgrass and blue biomass in general 25%
+Conversion to other crops (e.g. grass) 23%

-Conversion to other crops (e.g. grass) 21%
+Crop production in general (precision fertilization, more catch crops) 22%

-Table 11: DK2020 municipalities' initiatives in the agriculture and land-use sector The ten most popular initiatives have been included.
+Table 11: DK2020 municipalities' initiatives in the agriculture and land-use sector.
+The ten most popular initiatives have been included.